-Anger and depression play a large role in High Point’s clients’ lives and the two are closely connected.
-The group makes clients aware of these two emotions can pose a threat to their well-being and helps them develop coping skills to ensure to identify triggers and minimize the possibility of a serious problem arising.
-Anger is often the result of being frustrated or feeling powerless against a situation or person.
-When constant uncontrolled anger gets in the way of normal living – affecting relationships, work, and overall well-being – anger management can help.
-It aims to help clients understand the reasons for chronic anger, and how to express it in a healthier way that won’t harm them and others.
+Anger and Stress can greatly impact an individual’s life.
+This group spreads awareness of how these emotions can pose a threat to one’s well-being.
+The facilitator will prompt clients to help one another develop numerous coping skills, identify triggers, and minimize the possibility of a serious problem arising.
+While feeling angry is normal and okay to feel, knowing how to manage it is crucial.
+When constant uncontrolled anger gets in the way of normal living – affecting relationships, work, and overall well-being – this group can help.
+It aims to help clients understand the reasons for chronic anger and how to express it in a healthier way.

 Creativity offers an effective and healthy way to explore emotions.
-This group allows members to learn to express their emotions through various forms of arts and crafts.
+This group allows members to express their emotions through various forms of arts and crafts.
 Clients will explore different kinds of art to expand their knowledge and comfort level using different mediums.
-They will be encouraged to use their creativity to progress with their personal mental health goals.
+Clients will be encouraged to use art as a coping skill.

-This group will help members/clients develop healthy communications skills, learn how to set healthy boundaries with others and distinguish between assertiveness and aggressiveness.
+Learn to say NO and stick up for yourself!
+This group will help clients develop healthy communications skills and learn how to set healthy boundaries with others.
+Clients will be able to distinguish the difference between being Assertive vs being aggressive.

 Assisting clients in developing their ability to communicate is essential to their progress and their interaction with their peers.
 Through the group, clients learn appropriate ways to express their feelings.
 The group explores challenges in communication in a safe, supportive environment.

 In view of the very high percentage of people with mental illness using drugs to self-medicate, there is a great need for clients to examine this issue.
-The group addresses medication compliance, diagnosis, and medication education.
-The goal is to integrate mental health and addiction treatment and to provide the tools need to manage co-occurring disorders.
+This group addresses medication compliance, diagnosis, and medication education.
+The goal is to integrate mental health and addiction treatment and to provide the tools need to manage Co-Occurring Disorders.

 Clients learn to increase insight into various emotional states of self and others.
 To increase ability to manage anger and frustration and develop better conflict management skills.Clients learn effective means of communicating with others through the development of underlying skills including problem solving skills that promote good communication and reduce conflict socialization; develop awareness of multicultural issues as they impact their relationships.
 Clients learn to identify situations that trigger anger and their own personal warning signs of anger.
 They also learn appropriate ways to manage and express anger and emotions (employing relaxation techniques, assertiveness, I-statements, taking a time out, etc.) They Demonstrate the ability to problem-solve by seeking feedback from others.Learn and apply problem solving steps to circumvent conflict with others.Describe constructive vs. destructive problem-solving methods in order to resolve conflict effectively.